-Srinivasa Ramanujan was born in a Erode, Madras, a small town in south India under British Rule.
+Srinivasa Ramanujan was born in Erode, Madras (modern-day Tamil Nadu), a small town in south India under British Rule.
 He was sent to school, and was said to have an excellent memory – being able to recite digits of numbers like pi.
 He was given a scholarship for college in recognition of his mathematical prowess.
 It became clear, however, that mathematics was Ramanujan’s only skill – he failed his other classes, and ran away to Chennai.
 He soon became known as a math whiz, and began publishing papers in the Journal of the Indian Mathematical Study.
 Eventually, however, he ended up as an accounting clerk – basically a human calculator – at a big shipping hub.
 His boss noticed his particular talent for mathematics, and encouraged his pursuits.

 Ramanujan’s big break occurred when he sent a letter to the famous Cambridge mathematician G.H.
 Hardy.
 Hardy was revered as somewhat of a stickler for proofs.